NewsHillsborough County

 Sampson appeared in court on Nov.
 13, and a judge granted the state's motion for pretrial detention on four counts of vehicular homicide.
 The judge also set bond at $100,000 each on six additional felony charges related to fleeing and eluding police.

-Prosecutors now said they planned to add multiple charges due to the results, including: Four counts of DUI manslaughter, five counts of DUI with serious bodily injury, four counts of fleeing to elude at high speed resulting in injury or death, three counts of reckless driving with serious injury, 10 counts of reckless driving with property damage or injury and 10 counts of DUI with property damage or injury
+Prosecutors added multiple charges due to the results, including: Four counts of DUI manslaughter, five counts of DUI with serious bodily injury, four counts of fleeing to elude at high speed resulting in injury or death, three counts of reckless driving with serious injury, 10 counts of reckless driving with property damage or injury and 10 counts of DUI with property damage or injury.

 Previous coverage